 Uni-Hishio : Fukui’s Specialty Sea Urchin Sauce

-In the old days, the sea urchin, “Uni (雲丹)” was caught in large quantities in Wakasa, and now the district is known for having a specialty sea urchin sauce.
+In the old days, sea urchin, “Uni (雲丹)” was caught in large quantities in Wakasa, which today is known for having a specialty sea urchin sauce.

-The specialty sea urchin sauce that Wakasa boasts is called “Uni-Hishio (雲丹醤)” (Amazon.com).
-The Uni sauce is made by salting sea urchin roe, and then fermenting and aging the salted sea urchin.
+The local specialty sea urchin sauce that Wakasa boasts is called “Uni-Hishio (雲丹醤)”, which is made by salting sea urchin roe, and then fermenting and aging the salted sea urchin.

-Specifically, according to the label on the glass bottle, the ingredient of the Unihishio sauce mainly includes sea urchin, sugar, salt, onion, amino acid, spices, and paprika pigment.
+Specifically, according to the label on the glass bottle, the main ingredients in the Unihishio sauce are sea urchin, sugar, salt, onion, amino acid, spices, and paprika pigment.

-The above small folded leaflet came with the product.
+The small folded leaflet shown above came with the product.
 According to that, the sea urchin sauce, Unihishio can be used in various ways.

-It can be used as a sauce for pasta and fried seafood, and goes well with “Tamago Kake Gohan (卵かけご飯 : Uncooked egg on rice)”.
-Besides, the Uni sauce can also be used as a secret seasoning in Ramen.
+For example, it is recommended as a sauce for pasta and fried seafood, and goes well with “Tamago Kake Gohan (卵かけご飯 : Uncooked egg on rice)”.
+Besides, the Uni sauce can also be a secret seasoning for Ramen.

 Actually, this was the first time I tried the Unihishio sauce.
 This time, I tasted it with fresh vegetables, Sashimi fresh raw fish slices, and plain white rice.

-Fresh vegetables match perfectly with the sea urchin sauce as well.
-Especially, a dip of Unihishio sauce and mayo is great.
+Fresh vegetables are one of the best matches with the sea urchin sauce.
+Especially, the dip of Unihishio sauce and mayonnaise is perfect for them.

 With Steamed Plain Rice

-Using Uni-Hishio with steamed plain rice, I found out that this sea urchin sauce is suitable for plain foods in particular.
+Putting some Uni-Hishio on steamed plain rice and eating it, I found that this sea urchin sauce is suitable for plain foods in particular.